Francois' Langur Community-Based Conservation Program

 Francois Langur conservation and monitoring

 We train and equip selected villagers to become members of Community Conservation Teams.
-These teams carry out conservation and monitoring of the Francois Langur population.
-The nine teams conduct several patrols per month and six-month langur population surveys.
-All patrolling data is fed into a SMART monitoring database for collation and analysis to support conservation management work, in close collaboration with officials from the Forest Protection Department.
+These teams carry out conservation and monitoring of the Francois’ Langur population and its habitat.
+The teams conduct several patrols per month and six-month langur population surveys.
+All patrolling data is fed into a SMART monitoring database, collated and analyzed to support conservation management work, in close collaboration with officials from the Forest Protection Department.

 Francois Langur conservation planning

-We are currently producing the ‘establishment plan’ (feasibility study and investment plan) to the proposed conservation area in the Lam Binh/ Sinh Long high conservation value forests.
+We have finalized the ‘establishment plan’ (feasibility study and investment plan) draft to the proposed conservation area in the Lam Binh/ Sinh Long high conservation value forests.
 Conservation planning included the development of Five-Year Conservation and Development Plan, Annual Operation am Management Plans, and village development action plans.

 Village Co-Management Committees